near/core-contracts/staking-pool/README.md

 Implements the https://github.com/nearprotocol/NEPs/pull/27 standard.

-There are 3 different roles:
+There are three different roles:
 - The staking pool contract account `my_validator`.
 A key-less account with the contract that pools funds.
 - The owner of the staking contract `owner`.
 Owner runs the validator node on behalf of the staking pool account.
 - A delegator account `user1`.
 The account who wants to stake their fund to the pool.

 The owner can setup such contract and validate on behalf of this contract in their node.
 Any other user can send their tokens to the contract, which will be pooled together and increase the total stake.
-These users would accrue rewards (subtracted fees set by the owner).
+These users accrue rewards (subtracted fees set by the owner).
 Then they can unstake and withdraw their balance after some unlocking period.

 ## Staking pool implementation details

 For secure operation of the staking pool, the contract should not have any access keys.

-This staking contract pools together staked tokens and issues "stake" shares to the owners of these tokens.
+After users deposit tokens to the contract, they can stake some or all of them to receive "stake" shares.
 The price of a "stake" share can be defined as the total amount of staked tokens divided by the the total amount of "stake" shares.
 The number of "stake" shares is always less than the number of the staked tokens, so the price of single "stake" share is not less than `1`.